 Cybersecurity and privacy are ongoing and pressing concerns for today’s businesses.
 Information is value.
 Technology is value.
 Both can present large risks.
 The protection and management of information and technology infrastructure are key.
 Legal decisions are becoming increasingly complex and affect a variety of significant regulatory, transactional, civil liability, and reputational risks.

-Bradley’s multidisciplinary Cybersecurity & Privacy Practice Group has more than two decades of experience in privacy and information security law.
+Bradley’s multidisciplinary Cybersecurity and Privacy Practice Group has more than two decades of experience in privacy and information security law.

 Our team is composed of attorneys from various practice groups, based in office locations in multiple states and the District of Columbia.
 Our diversity and breadth of experience allow us to quickly and efficiently assemble the right team to provide tailored counsel to clients of various sizes across industry sectors and regulatory schemes at each point of the data management lifecycle.
 These services are critical to our clients’ operations; companies that fail to protect proprietary business information or sensitive customer information face great potential losses and liability exposure, as well as serious public relations problems.